Phundrak’s dotfiles Sitemap for project config-website-org

 - Beautiful and comfy StumpWM configuration

 - And enough information below to get basically the same distro install as I have on computer.
-Most of the org files you will find in this repos are the actual source code of much of my config files.
-For instance, the bootstrap bootstrap.org exports almost all of its code snippets to
+Most of the org files you will find in this repo are the actual source code of much of my config files.
+For instance, the bootstrap found in bootstrap.org exports almost all of its code snippets to